Marie-Vi/bogutski-qa5-project/_DOCS/user/profile.md

 ##### 6.1.
 Description of Daily reports:

 * One of the obligatory parts for Student role is creating **Daily reports**.
-* After Daily report was created by User (using **Create day report** button on https://app.pasv.us/user/), it appears on the list of all User’s Daily reports.
+* After Daily report was created by the User (using **Create day report** button on https://app.pasv.us/user/), it appears on the list of all Users' Daily reports.
 * Label Daily reports is located on the top of Daily reports section.
-* To the right from Daily report there is a label icon with quantity of Daily reports current User has created.
+* To the right from Daily report there is a label icon with quantity of Daily reports created by the current User.

 ##### 6.2.
 Structure:

 * New Daily reports are added to the top of the list of previous reports.
 * Each Daily report in the list has a line that shows the date of creation (Month, Day, Year and Time).
-* Under the date labels with titles of checkbox fields that User chose while creating Daily report are displayed.
+* Under the date labels with titles of checkbox fields that the User chose while creating Daily report are displayed.
 Then actual text of Daily report is shown.
 * There is Like icon that shows how many likes this report has (from other Users).
-User can Like his own report.
+The User can **Like** his own report.
-* User’s report can be approved by Admin or other person with the same privilege.
+* The User’s report can be approved by Admin or other person with the same privilege.

 [<<< Back to Table of Contents](index.md)